Nymmh/vrc-avatar-settings-manager/README/FAQ.md

 - OSC is not enabled in VRChat
 - The avatar has no parameters

-If the issue persists, please ask in the [Discord](https://discord.gg/rcCCkbDsY3) and include a copy of `Meow.log`.
+If the issue persists, please ask in the [Discord](https://discord.gg/rcCCkbDsY3) and include a copy of `meow.log`.

 ## Can I include ASM configs with my commercial avatars?